Viswanatha Satyanarayana

-Viswanatha Satyanarayana (10 September 1885 – 18 October 1976) was a 20th-century Telugu writer.
+Viswanatha Satyanarayana (10 September 1895 – 18 October 1976) was a 20th-century Telugu writer.
 His works included poetry, novels, dramatic play, short stories and speeches, covering a wide range of subjects such as analysis of history, philosophy, religion, sociology, political science, linguistics, psychology and consciousness studies, epistemology, aesthetics and spiritualism.
 He was a student of the illustrious Telugu writer Chellapilla Venkata Sastry, of the Tirupati Venkata Kavulu duo.
 Viswanatha's wrote in both a modern and classical style, in complex modes.
-His popular works include Ramayana Kalpa Vrukshamu (Ramayana the wish-granting divine tree), Kinnersani Patalu (Mermaid songs) and the novel Veyipadagalu (The Thousand Hoods).
+His popular works include Ramayana Kalpavrukshamu (Ramayana the wish-granting divine tree), Kinnersani Patalu (Mermaid songs) and the novel Veyipadagalu (The Thousand Hoods).
 Among many awards, he was awarded the Jnanpith Award in 1970, the first for a Telugu writer, and Padma Bhushan in 1971.

 The parallel "free-verse" movement in easy prose of Telugu literature criticised him as a bigot who hung onto the strict rules of poetry such as Yati, Prasa (rhyme) and Chandas (meter).
 However this only covers a part of the wide variety of literature he created.
 At the same time, there was no contemporary in Telugu literature who could match his depth of the subjects he covered and his mastery of literature.
 A book with his memories compiled has been released.

 Early life

 Viswanatha Satyanarayana was the son of Shobhanadri, a Brahmin landlord, and his wife Parvathi.
-He was born in their forefathers' place Nandamuru, Krishna District, Madras Presidency (currently in Unguturu Mandal, Krishna district in Andhra Pradesh) on 10 September 1885.
+He was born in their forefathers' place Nandamuru, Krishna District, Madras Presidency (currently in Unguturu Mandal, Krishna district in Andhra Pradesh) on 10 September 1895.
 He went to Veedhi Badi (literal translation: street school) which were recognized informal schools during 19th and early 20th century in India.
 During his childhood village culture has made a long-lasting impression on Satyanarayana and he learnt a lot from it.
 Traditional performers of street folk art forms attracted and educated him.
 These art forms involves story-telling, extempore poetry, music, performance, and dance in different forms.
 They left deep impression on his thought and story-telling.
 Bonding among villagers beyond castes and social barriers, beauty of village life were also shaped his thought and ideology later.

 His upper primary education shifted to well-known Nobel College in near-by Bandar at age 11.
 His father Shobhanadri, who almost lost his wealth due to his charity by then, thought that English-centric education can help his son to get a good living.

 He worked as the first principal of Karimnagar Government College (1959–61).
-Some of Viswanatha’s disciples formed a committee with Tummalapalli Ramalingeswara Rao and Cherakupalli Jamadagni Sarma as Secretaries and organized Sahasra purna chandrodayam celebrations (శ్రీ కవిసమ్రాట్ విశ్వనాథ సహస్ర చంద్రదర్శనశాంతి పౌష్టికోత్సవం) for two days at Vijayawada (14 and 15 September) in 1976.
+Some of Viswanatha’s disciples formed a committee with Tummalapalli Ramalingeswara Rao and Cherakupalli Jamadagni Sarma as Secretaries and organized Sahasra Purna Chandrodayam celebrations (శ్రీ కవిసమ్రాట్ విశ్వనాథ సహస్ర చంద్రదర్శనశాంతి పౌష్టికోత్సవం) for two days at Vijayawada (14 and 15 September) in 1976.
 Vedic rituals in the morning followed by Sahithya goshti (meeting) in the evenings marked the occasion.